dev-academy-programme/curriculum/Resources/tutorials/create-user-github-site/readme.md

 ## Publish a page

-* Navigate to the folder for the repo.
+* Navigate to the repo's folder.

 ```bash
 cd [username].github.io